snakemode/ably-space-game/README.md

 You'll need to make sure you have `node-fetch` in your `package.json` file for this to work, because the `fetch API` is a browser API, and not available by default in the `node.js` runtime.
 If you prefer to use another HTTP library (`axios` etc), then do so.

+During application startup in `server.js`, we're creating an instance of this `AblyConnector` class, and passing it's `onGameStateChanged` function into each of our games as they're ceated.

+###  Sending Ably messages

+* reference the js api
+* get your api key
+* add the callback to ablyconnector.js
+* bam, integrated